mhvk/baseband/docs/baseband/dada/index.rst

            [-105.+60.j,   85.-15.j]], dtype=complex64)
     >>> fh.close()

 To set up a file for writing as a stream is possible as well.
-Here, we use an even smaller size of the payload, to show how one can define multiple files.
+For a full list of parameters, including header keywords, that can be passed to `~baseband.dada.open` in stream writing mode, see the `~baseband.dada.base.DADAStreamWriter` API entry.

 ::